Lae-Alfheim/open.sh/README.md

     * some encryption for transmission of urls _ssh?_
     * support for IPv6
     * loging in gnome, bash, startx, ETC
+    * add copy to clip board as alternative to opening browser or video
+- newsboat macro to goto main nb window
 - ~~add a main window, for better control~~
+- after close newsboat or log window select main controler
+- bspwm spacific window managment things,
+    * main is floating when exit newsboat, or log, the go back to non floating, and in small corner
+    * other window manager spacific (this is a maybe)
 - add make lists from mac
 - revamp server.sh for multipal windows
 - find a way to use other terminals, st, alacritty, ETC
-- transmit settings for server.sh to a /tmp folder
+- ~~transmit server.sh to a /tmp folder~~
+- Transmited urls stack in server.sh
 - option to start and login through ftp
 - update option in open.sh window
 - auto update, open.sh, from github, ask if whant to update, and presents the user with two options, summary, and no
 - define in config whether to ask to update or not
 - summary of updates, would then give you a summary then two options, update or do not update
-- auto update settings for server.sh,
-store them in main computers config
+- auto update settings for server.sh, store them in main computers config
-- add superior window management for bspwm
-- proxychains better support and easy off switch
+- ~~proxychains better support and easy off switch~~
-- kitty computer controler -- volume
+- volume controller
 - possibly complile this _needed feed back_
 - make custom newsboat version to include this or a diff file?